Answering 10 of your Coffee FAQs

 For example, if your new espresso machine does not come with a built-in grinder, and you don’t already have a good one, you will also need to add the cost of a grinder to your budget.

-Another incredibly important aspect to buying an espresso machine for your home is ensuring that the quality is top-notch.
+Another incredibly important aspect of buying an espresso machine for your home is ensuring that the quality is top-notch.

 They’re made from extremely high-quality stainless steel, which makes them even better!

-Espresso coffee machine made from metal are more durable so last longer, and retain heat much more efficiently which is important for making great coffee time after time.
+Espresso coffee machines made from metal are more durable, lasting longer and retaining heat much more efficiently, which is important for making great coffee time after time.

 If you have a rough idea of your budget and the brand you want to purchase, you should next think about the space available to you in your kitchen or coffee-brewing space.